thecodetato/thecodetato/README.md

 * My hobbies consist of:
     * reading 📚 • sleeping 💤 • stretching 🧘🏽‍♀️ • rollerskating 🛼 • anime & mang/hwa 🍥 • Pinterest-surfing 📌
       • watching cafe vlogs 🧋 and mukbangs 🍲 on YouTube • learning to `code` to improve my programming capabilities 👩🏽‍💻
-* I aspire to be a self-taught developer specializing in the Front-End aspects, with hopes to further advance as a Full-Stack JS Developer!
+* I aspire to be a self-taught Full-Stack JS Developer! 🚀

 <!--
 **thecodetato/thecodetato** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.